lfun1/Data_Fusion_Movement_Analytics/README.md

-# Expediting-Large-Scale-Movement-Analytics-Using-Tensor-Decomposition
+# Data_Fusion_Movement_Analytics
-Implementing existing MATLAB routines for tensor decomposition into open-source Python code.
-We aim to visualize human mobility during wildfire season in California with these tecnhiques.
+Evaluating coupled matrix-tensor factorization (CMTF) implementations in MATLAB and Python using synthetic data tests.
+Utilizing MATLAB CMTF Toolbox to analyze the spatial and temporal components of human mobility during wildfire season in the Los Angeles metropolitan area.